-Hanna described the disparity that women felt between their needs and the responses provided by the organization even after returning to work after maternity leave:
+Hanna described the disparity that women felt between their needs and the responses provided by the organization even after returning to work after 14 weeks of maternity leave:

-We established this VC... “[Wonder Women is] a platform of women’s initiatives … without the control of anyone in the organization.
+We established this VCoP... “[Wonder Women is] a platform of women’s initiatives … without the control of anyone in the organization.
 Nobody can say that it belongs to them [or that we] did or didn’t meet our targets.
 What we built [is] our response to so many problems ...
 We have this community that solves our problems in a minute…

 Hanna emphasized the desire to create a platform to provide support and relevant information for women seeking to integrate their personal and professional lives.
-On the basis of other VC models, Wonder Women was adapted to the specific needs of women in a military organization.
-Miriam recounted an example in the VC of helping with indecision concerning a timeline:
+On the basis of other VCoP models, Wonder Women was adapted to the specific needs of women that were not addressed by the formal army framework..
+Miriam recounted an example in the VCoP of helping with indecision concerning a timeline:

-The VC encompasses a discourse on career vs. home and the tension and dilemmas in these areas, issues related to specific groups regarding childbirth and maternity leave... and other dilemmas like whether to remain in the career army...something about the experience of Wonder Women helped me sort things out… ...There are many women here with many army postings.
-If someone wants to change army postings [to another job within the IDF], she can anonymously submit [in the VC] what she is looking for and interested in...
-[The VC is] more diverse and provides an answer that cannot be received from [the army’s] formal sources.
+The VCoP encompasses a discourse on career vs. home and the tension and dilemmas in these areas, issues related to specific groups regarding childbirth and maternity leave... and other dilemmas like whether to remain in the career army...something about the experience of Wonder Women helped me sort things out… There are many women here with many army postings.
+If someone wants to change army postings [to another job within the IDF], she can anonymously submit [in the VCoP] what she is looking for and interested in...
+[The VCoP is] more diverse and provides an answer that cannot be received from [the army’s] formal sources.

-This quote illustrates the VC as responding to dilemmas surrounding age, one’s current and future career, the connection between the two, and family demands that increase over time as the children grow.
+This quote illustrates the VCoP as responding to dilemmas surrounding age, one’s current and future career, the connection between the two, and family demands that increase over time as the children grow.
 The network of female activity and the opportunity to participate in it helps remedy the feeling of isolation and yields a different discourse, one characterized by a gender narrative that has yet to find a place in the organization’s dominant masculine space.

 This horizontal information-sharing challenges the traditional hierarchical military narrative, representing a new gender-based organizational narrative.
 It represents the collective activism of women, reshaping military discourse to reflect their unique needs and experiences, in contrast to the dominant, male-centric narrative of strict hierarchy and command.
 Rona described the service that the community provides to women in a space where the codes and rules are set by men: